TessorNetwork/stFury/x/interchainquery/README.md

 ## Events

-The `interchainquery` module emits an event at the end of every `stride_epoch`s (e.g. 15 minutes on local testnet).
+The `interchainquery` module emits an event at the end of every `dredger_epoch`s (e.g. 15 minutes on local testnet).

-The purpose of this event is to send interchainqueries that query data about staking rewards, which Stride uses to reinvest (aka autocompound) staking rewards.
+The purpose of this event is to send interchainqueries that query data about staking rewards, which Dredger uses to reinvest (aka autocompound) staking rewards.

 ```go
    event := sdk.NewEvent(